 The HUD programs covered by the Consolidated Plan are administered by different agencies, as indicated above.
-The Community Development Block Grant (CDBG) Program is administered by the SC Department of Commerce, the HOME, NHTF and HOME ARP Programs by the SC State Housing Finance and Development Authority (SC Housing), the Emergency Solutions Grant (ESG) Program by the SC Office of Economic Opportunity and the HOPWA Program by the SC Department of Health and Environmental Control.
+The Community Development Block Grant (CDBG) Program is administered by the SC Department of Commerce, the HOME, HTF and HOME ARP Programs by the SC State Housing Finance and Development Authority (SC Housing), the Emergency Solutions Grant (ESG) Program and ESG Rapid Unsheltered Survivor Housing (RUSH) by the SC Office of Economic Opportunity and the HOPWA Program by the SC Department of Public Health (SC DPH).
 The Lead Agency responsible for overseeing the development of the Consolidated Plan is the SC Department of Commerce.

-HOME ARP, CDBG-DR and the RHP Program are not included in this Consolidated Plan, because they have separate Action Plan requirements, data systems and reporting requirements.
-CDBG-DR Action Plan(s), amendments to Plans and program documents can be found on the program website: www.scdr.sc.gov.
-CDBG-DR is administered by the SC Disaster Recovery Office (DRO), which is housed within the SC Department of Administration.
+HOME ARP and the RHP Program are not included in this Consolidated Plan, because they have separate Action Plan requirements, data systems and reporting requirements.
 RHP is administered by the SC Department of Alcohol and Other Drug Abuse Services (DAODAS).
-The RHP Plans can be found on the DAODAS website at SC-FY23-RHP-Application-FINAL.pdf and SC-FY21-FY22-RHP-Application-REVISED.pdf.
+The RHP Plans can be found on the DAODAS website at SC-FY23-RHP-Application-FINAL.pdf and SC-FFY21-FY22-RHP-Application-REVISED.pdf.